lhtpku/htam/readme.txt

-part of my work in htam.
+part of my work at htam.